theodor2311/quay-operator/README.md

 Operator to manage the lifecycle of [Quay](https://www.openshift.com/products/quay).

-A dirty flok version from "redhat-cop/quay-operator" to create a Quay+Clair instance with shared postgreSQL.
+A dirty fork version from "redhat-cop/quay-operator" to create a Quay+Clair instance with shared postgreSQL.

 ## Overview